hossein-zare/react-native-dropdown-picker/README.md

 ```
 **Dynamic placeholder**

-In some case you're going to create 2 or more pickers which are linked together.
+In some case you're going to create two or more pickers which are linked together.

 Think of a country picker and city picker, whenever you're changing the country, the city picker should be reset and show the placeholder.
 ```javascript